Surajj4837-th/Tutorials/SQL/ReadMe.md

             Go
             ```
     3. Bulk logged:
-        1. It is similar to full recovery model with the difference of handeling bulk data modufication operations.
+        1. It is similar to full recovery model with the difference of handeling bulk data modification operations.
 The bulk log model records the transactions using minimal logging so that this saves processing time.
         2. There is no point in time recovery option like full recovery model.
         3. Recovery command:
             ```SQL